owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 * Moving segments are converted to a sequence of alternating frames, flipping between all grey and all white pixels
-* Still frames converted to a sequence of frames containing all black pixels
+* Still frames are converted to a sequence of frames containing all black pixels

 The example sequence in the diagram above, when converted to pixel frames with a frame rate of 10 FPS, can be visualized like in the